Yoga

 Deep Diaphragmatic Breathing:

 Most of us breathe shallowly, using only the chest muscles.
-Yoga emphasizes deep, diaphragmatic breathing where the belly expands, and contracts with each inhale and exhale.
+It emphasizes deep, diaphragmatic breathing where the belly expands, and contracts with each inhale and exhale.
 This type of breathing activates the vagus nerve fibers in the lungs, sending a calming message to the brain and promoting relaxation.
 Techniques like Ujjayi breath (victorious breath) with a slow, drawn-out exhale further enhance vagus nerve stimulation.

 Gentle Movements and Body Awareness: